A Virtual Stroll Around the Walls of Chester

 The National Playingfields Association described the work as "unsatisfactory."
 Chester City Council were, in contast, adamant that they'd done a splendid job, but after numerous complaints from users and coverage in the local press, were eventually forced to agree that the workmanship and design "left something to be desired".
-But, having, remarkably, shelled out around £20,000 for the 'restoration'- regretted that there was no money left in the budget to put things right...
+But, having, remarkably, shelled out around £20,000 for the 'restoration'- regretted that there was no money left in the budget to put things right.

-In April 1997, election material distributed locally by the local Lib Dems and Labour Party made mention of the disgraceful mess, using such phrases as "fair play for kids", but apparently merely in order to blame and score points against each other.
+In April 1997, election material distributed by the local Lib Dems and Labour Party made mention of the disgraceful mess, using such phrases as "fair play for kids", but apparently merely in order to blame and score points against each other.

-In June 1997 'big kids' swings were provided.
-But letters continue to appear in the local press criticizing the playground, using terms like "dangerous and disgusting" and referring to the sandpit as a 'giant litter tray'.
+In June 1997 'big kids' swings were provided but letters continue to appear in the local press criticizing the playground, using terms like "dangerous and disgusting" and referring to the sandpit as a "giant litter tray".

 A response by the manufacturers of the new equipment, Play and Leisure Ltd of Pinfold Lane, Buckley, stated that they "strongly objected to the opinion of laymen" (!!!) and that a "considerable amount of effort was put into this project by themselves and Chester city council to provide a play area for children of all age groups with the maximum amount of play value on a limited budget.
 Three separate proposals were submitted before the final scheme was approved by committee".